2023 Annual Call for Volunteers: Volunteer Opportunities

 -

 The Individual and Small Group Markets Committee furthers the actuarial profession’s involvement in policy issues related to both the small group and individual medical markets.
-The committee monitors federal legislation and regulatory activities and is charged with developing background papers intended to inform and educate senior federal policymakers on issues related to the small group and individual markets.
+The committee monitors federal legislation and regulatory activities and is charged with developing issue briefs and accompanying webinars, intended to inform and educate senior federal policymakers on issues related to the small group and individual markets.

 Time Commitment: Volunteers must be willing to take an active role in helping draft policy statements, participating on conference calls, and contributing to written work products released by the Academy.
-The work group may have a call once a month on average.
-However, if there is a time sensitive issue, like proposed federal regulations that provide for a specified number of days for comment (e.g. 60 days), then the commitment would be more intense during that period.
+The committee expects to have a monthly 60-minute virtual meeting.
+Most work is done offline by members creating and circulating draft proposals to create the final issue brief.
+The timing of the work is often dictated by the federal and regulatory activities, and the group must accommodate this timeline.
+This monthly work can range from 5-10 hours per month.
+However, if there is a time-sensitive issue, like proposed federal regulations that provide for a specified number of days for comment (e.g., 60 days), then the commitment would be more intense during that period.

 - Medicare Committee (Actively Seeking Volunteers)